All Products

 • SPL statement

-Retain fields where server_protocol is a number.
+Retain logs where the value of the server_protocol field is a number.

-* | where regexp_like(server_protocol, '\d+')
+* | where regexp_like(server_protocol, '^\d+$')

 • Output